 In addition, the whistleblower provided evidence through screenshots of excel spreadsheets with targets for destruction, which business correspondent Richard Pallot reported on.

-If Amazon destroying goods to that extent in one warehouse alone the overall numbers of items are many millions a year – in the UK.
+If Amazon is destroying goods to that extent in one warehouse alone, the overall number of items is many millions a year — in the UK.
 Yet when questioned by ITV’s John Boumphrey, the head of Amazon’s UK business told the channel that the amount of stock destroyed is “extremely small.”

 Perhaps he meant in comparison to the overall amount of business done by Amazon, which reported a profit from January to March 2021 of $8.1bn (£5.8bn)